-IBM he said its goal of building a 100.000-qubit quantum computing machine within the next 10 years in collaboration with the University of Tokyo and the University of Chicago.
-The MIT Technology Review he says:
+IBM he said its goal to build a 100.000 qubit quantum computing machine within the next 10 years in collaboration with the University of and the University of Chicago.
+The MIT Technology Review he says:ibm quantum

-Late last year, IBM set the record for the largest quantum computer system with a processor containing 433 quantum bits, or qubits, the fundamental building blocks of quantum information processing.
+Late last year, IBM took the record for the largest quantum computers with a processor that contained 433 quantum bits or qubits, the fundamental building blocks of quantum information processing.

 Now, the company has set its sights on a much bigger goal: a 100.000-qubit machine it plans to build within 10 years.
 IBM made the announcement on May 22 at the G7 summit in Hiroshima, Japan.
-The company will work with the University of Tokyo and the University of Chicago on a $100 million initiative to push quantum computing into the realm of full-scale operation, where the technology could potentially tackle pressing problems that no standard supercomputer can. solve.
+The company will partner with the University of Tokyo and the University of Chicago in a $100 million initiative to advance quantum computing in the realm of of full scale, where the technology could potentially face pressing which no standard supercomputer can solve.

 The idea is that the 100.000 qubits will work alongside the best "classic" supercomputers to achieve new breakthroughs in drug discovery, fertilizer production, battery performance and a host of other applications.